el-mat/molplat/SMRT/README.md

 `vagrant up` if it is the first time
 `vagrant reload` if you made changes to the Vagrantfile

+N.B: if `vagrant up` gives you the following error: *Vagrant cannot forward the specified ports on this VM*.
+Check out the config.vm.network "forwarded_port" line in the Vagrantfile.

 `vagrant box list`